alexch/codelikethis/public/lessons/javascript/strings.md

 (Some characters stand for *unprintable* symbols like `newline` or `tab` or `bell`.)

+---

-# ASCII and ye shall receive-ski
+# ASCII and Ye Shall Receive

 * ASCII: American Standard Code for Information Interchange
-* Invented in 1963
+* Was invented in 1963, in the United States...

 ![ASCII Table](/images/ASCII-Table-wide.svg)

 <small>(image from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg))</small>

+---

 # Unicode